aaron-grau/curic/html-css/readings/html_nontech.md

 ### YAML

-YAML: YAML, short for "YAML Ain't Markup Language," is a version of JSON that replaces many of the symbols used in JSON (e.g., `{`, `[`) with indents.
+YAML, short for "YAML Ain't Markup Language," is a version of JSON that replaces many of the symbols used in JSON (e.g., `{`, `[`) with indents.

 ### JSX